oracle/terraform-provider-oci/website/docs/d/data_safe_user_assessment_users.html.markdown

 * `target_id` - The OCID of the target database.
 * `time_last_login` - The date and time the user last logged in, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `time_password_changed` - The date and time the user password was last changed, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
+* `time_password_expiry` - The date and time the user's password will expire, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `time_user_created` - The date and time the user was created in the database, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `user_category` - The user category based on the privileges and other details of the user.
 * `user_name` - The database user name.